 4. Evidence of your (student) status in the US

-You should provide your family members with a copy of your I-20 and other relevant documents verifying your status in the U.S.
+You should provide your family members with a copy of your I-20 (or DS-2019 or J visas) and other relevant documents verifying your status in the U.S.

 5. Evidence of family’s intent to return home